whitphx/whitphx.info/content/blog/20220526-react-runner-for-live-sample-page/index.md

 I recently [created a React component library](../20220511-react-ymd-date-select) and wanted to publish a demo page for it that shows what the library can do with sample code.

 The actual demo page is like the following.
-There are a code editor with preset sample code and a rendering result of the React component side by side.
+There are **a code editor with preset sample code and a rendering result of the React component side by side**.
 Both are embedded in the demo page along with other elements.
 [![](./images/demo_screenshot.png)](https://whitphx.github.io/react-ymd-date-select/)
 [The demo page of `react-ymd-date-select`](https://whitphx.github.io/react-ymd-date-select/)

 # TL;DR

+To do that,
-**[React Runner](https://github.com/nihgwu/react-runner) was the best in my situation**, compared to the following libraries and methods.
+**[React Runner](https://github.com/nihgwu/react-runner) was the best in my situation**, compared to the following alternatives.

 * [React Live](https://github.com/FormidableLabs/react-live)
   * This does not support `import` statements in the sample code.